osoleve/Name-QuickSearch/README.md

 > oneShotBatchProcess names targets scorer
 ```
-which will return a list of `(entry, (score, target))`.
-Able to process thousands
+which will return a list of `(entry, (score, target))`, where `target` is the
+found name and its UID.

-of names against a population of a hundred thousand names in under a second.
+Able to process thousands of names against a population of
+a hundred thousand names in under a second (on average... first search always
+takes several seconds to build the filters).

 Shout out to Charles Sommers, who wrote the original tool I'm porting to Haskell.